 Now, coming back to induction cooktop complaints from users.
 We will cover some common questions that disturb them about induction cooktops.

-The problems users frequently point to are with the noise, vibration, LED lights etc.
+The problems users frequently point to are noise, vibration, LED lights, etc.

 Here are some of the problems and their solutions:

 1. I have turned on the switch, but why isn’t my induction starting?